 You can book directly on the home page of an airline that has flights to Cuba from the US.
 American Airlines, Southwest Airlines, JetBlue, United, Republic Airways, and Mesa Airlines all fly non-stop to Cuba.

-One search engine that offers flight searches to Cuba and will find the best available option for you on time, price, and included services in 2022, is Skyscanner.
+One search engine that offers flight searches to Cuba and will find the best available option for you on time, price, and included services, is Skyscanner.

 Flying Time To Cuba